(Issue)

 channels are powerless.

-The current spec has an open issue to determine if high values of
+The current spec has an inline issue asking if high values of

 lightness